Engineering Management in 2025: How to Navigate Your Path to Leadership Success

 Step 4: Cultivate Strong Leadership and Management Skills

-• Take on roles such as lead engineer or senior engineer in your current job to gain hands-on experience managing teams and projects.
+• Take on roles such as team lead, lead engineer, or senior engineer in your current job to gain hands-on experience managing teams and projects.

 • These roles will help you develop essential leadership skills that are critical for effective management